Rumours for Apple's AR headset look to be in full swing, and as such the first thing we'd love to know is a release date.

 Apple AR Headset Release Date Speculation

-Previously, we've seen claims from the likes of DigiTimes and even Analyst Brad Lynch that pointed to a release as early as 2022, so it does appear that the expected release date is starting to drift further and further into the future.
+We've seen claims from the likes of DigiTimes and even Analyst Brad Lynch, that pointed to a release as early as 2022, with Mark Gurman at Bloomberg and analyst Ming-Chi Kuo claiming we are more likely to see a reveal instead.

 Apple AR Headset Specs